Ankitasw/Ankitasw/README.md

 - 💼 I am working as Senior Member of Technical Staff at VMware
 - 👀 I am a maintainer of Cluster API for AWS project and an active contributor to SIG cluster lifecycle
-- 💞️ I’m looking to collaborate on Kubernetes and SIGs
+- 💞️ I’m looking to collaborate on Kubernetes, SIGs and Edge IOT
 - 💬 You can reach me out on Kubernetes Slack with handle @swan
 - You can also find me on <a href="https://twitter.com/SwamyAnkita" target="blank"><img align="center" src="https://raw.githubusercontent.com/Ankitasw/Ankitasw/master/svg/twitter.svg" alt="Ankitasw" height="25" width="25" color="#1DA1f2" /></a>, or on <a href="https://www.linkedin.com/in/Ankitaswamy/" target="blank"><img align="center" src="https://raw.githubusercontent.com/Ankitasw/Ankitasw/master/svg/linkedin.svg" alt="Ankitasw" height="25" width="25" /></a>